 Set to: 802.11a/n

-Details: Routers that support 802.11n should be configured for 802.11a/n mode for maximum speed and compatibility.
-Routers that only support 802.11a can be left in 802.11a mode.
-Different Wi-Fi routers support different radio modes, so the exact setting will vary depending on the Wi-Fi router in use.
+Routers that support 802.11n should be configured for 802.11a/n mode for maximum speed and compatibility.
+Routers that support only 802.11a can be left in 802.11a mode.
+Different Wi-Fi routers support different radio modes, so the setting varies depending on the router.
 In general, enable support for all modes.
-Devices will then automatically select the fastest commonly supported mode to communicate.
-Note that choosing a subset of the available modes will prevent older devices from connecting (for example, 802.11a devices will be unable to connect to a Wi-Fi router in 802.11n-only mode).
-In addition, choosing a subset of the available modes might cause interference with nearby legacy networks, and might cause nearby legacy devices to interfere with your network.
+Devices can then automatically select the fastest commonly supported mode to communicate.
+Choosing a subset of the available modes prevents older devices from connecting.
+For example, 802.11a devices can't connect to a Wi-Fi router in 802.11n-only mode.
+Also, choosing a subset of the available modes might cause interference with nearby legacy networks, and nearby legacy devices might interfere with your network.

 Set to: Auto

-Details: For best performance, choose "Auto" mode and let the Wi-Fi router select the best channel.
-If this mode isn't supported by your Wi-Fi router, you'll need to manually select a channel.
-You should pick a channel that's free from other Wi-Fi routers and other sources of interference.
+For best performance, choose "Auto" mode and let the Wi-Fi router select the best channel.
+If this mode isn't supported by your Wi-Fi router, choose a channel that's free from other Wi-Fi routers and other sources of interference.
 Read about possible sources of interference.

 2.4 GHz channel width

-Channel width controls how large a "pipe" is available to transfer data.
-However, larger channels are more subject to interference and more prone to interfere with other devices.
-A 40 MHz channel is sometimes referred to as a wide channel, with 20 MHz channels referred to as narrow channels.
+Channel width controls how large of a ”pipe” is available to transfer data.
+However, larger channels are more subject to interference and more likely to interfere with other devices.
+A 40 MHz channel is sometimes called a wide channel, and a 20 MHz channel is a narrow channel.

 Set to: 20 MHz

-Details: Use 20 MHz channels in the 2.4 GHz band.
+Use 20 MHz channels in the 2.4 GHz band.
 Using 40 MHz channels in the 2.4 GHz band can cause performance and reliability issues with your network, especially in the presence of other Wi-Fi networks and other 2.4 GHz devices.
-40 MHz channels might also cause interference and issues with other devices that use this band, such as Bluetooth devices, cordless phones, neighboring Wi-Fi networks, and so on.
-Note that not all routers support 40 MHz channels, especially in the 2.4 GHz band.
-If they are not supported, the router will use 20 MHz channels.
+A 40 MHz channel might also cause interference and issues with other devices that use this band, such as Bluetooth devices, cordless phones, and neighboring Wi-Fi networks.
+Routers that don't support 40 MHz channels in the 2.4 GHz band do support 20 MHz channels.

 5 GHz channel width

-Channel width controls how large a "pipe" is available to transfer data.
-Larger channels are more prone to interference, and more likely to interfere with other devices.
+Channel width controls how large of a "pipe" is available to transfer data.
+Larger channels are more susceptible to interference, and more likely to interfere with other devices.
 Interference is less of an issue in the 5 GHz band than in the 2.4 GHz band.
-A 40 MHz channel is sometimes referred to as a wide channel, with 20 MHz channels referred to as narrow channels.
+A 40 MHz channel is sometimes called a wide channel, and a 20 MHz channel is a narrow channel.

-Details: For best performance and reliability, enable support for all channel widths.
+For best performance and reliability, enable support for all channel widths.
 This allows devices to use the largest width they support, which results in optimal performance and compatibility.
 Not all client devices support 40 MHz channels, so don't enable 40 MHz-only mode.
-Devices that support only 20 MHz channels won't be able to connect to a Wi-Fi router in 40 MHz-only mode.
+Devices that support only 20 MHz channels cant connect to a Wi-Fi router in 40 MHz-only mode.
 Similarly, don't enable 80 MHz-only mode, or only clients capable of 802.11ac will be able to connect.
-Also, not all routers support 40 MHz and 80 MHz channels.
-A router that doesn't will use 20 MHz channels.
+Routers that don't support 40 MHz or 80 MHz channels do support 20 MHz channels.

 The Dynamic Host Configuration Protocol (DHCP) assigns addresses that identify devices on your network.
 Once assigned, devices use these addresses to communicate with each other and with computers on the Internet.
 The functionality of a DHCP server can be thought of as similar to a phone company handing out phone numbers, which customers then use to call other people.

-Set to: Only one DHCP server per network
+Set to: Enabled, if it's the only DHCP server on your network

-Details: There should be only one DHCP server on your network.
-This DHCP server might be built in to your DSL or cable modem, a standalone router, or integrated with your Wi-Fi router.
-In any case, only one device should act as a DHCP server on your network.
-If more than one device has it enabled, you will likely see address conflicts and will have issues accessing the Internet or other resources on your network.
+There should be only one DHCP server on your network.
+This DHCP server might be built in to your cable modem, DSL modem, or router.
+If more than one device has DHCP enabled, you will likely see address conflicts and have issues accessing the Internet or other resources on your network.

 Network address translation (NAT) translates between addresses on the Internet and those on a local network.
 The functionality of a NAT provider is like that of a worker in an office mail room who takes a business address and an employee name on incoming letters and replaces them with the destination office number in a building.
 This allows people outside the business to send information to a specific person in the building.

-Details: Generally, NAT should only be enabled on the device acting as a router for your network.
-This is usually either your DSL or cable modem, or a standalone router, which might also act as your Wi-Fi router.
-If NAT is enabled on more than one device—"double NAT"—you'll likely have trouble accessing certain Internet services, such as games, Voice Over IP (VoIP), and Virtual Private Network (VPN), and communicating across the different levels of NAT on the local network.
+Generally, enable NAT only on the device that acts as a router for your network.
+This is usually either your cable modem, DSL modem, or standalone router, which might also act as your Wi-Fi router.
+Using NAT on more than one device is called double NAT, and that can cause issues with accessing Internet services, such as games, Voice Over IP (VoIP), Virtual Private Network (VPN), and communicating across the different levels of NAT on the local network.

-WMM prioritizes network traffic according to four access categories: voice, video, best effort, and background.
+WMM (Wi-Fi Multimedia) prioritizes network traffic according to four access categories: voice, video, best effort, and background.

 Set to: Enabled